Vannsl/sapper-tailwindcss-template/README.md

-# sapper-template
+# sapper-tailwindcss-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+The is a fork of the default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+It extends the default template by installing TailwindCSS, PostCSS and PurgeCSS.

 ## Getting started